Ukamaka95/alx-system_engineering-devops/0x01-shell_permissions/README.md

-These are groups the current user is a part of
+A script that changes the owner of the file